QuantumLab-ZY/HamGNN/README.md

     + `soc_switch`: if true, Fit the SOC Hamiltonian
     + `nonlinearity_type`: `norm` activation or `gate` activation as the nonlinear activation function

-##  Minimum irreps for node and edge features in config.yaml
+##  Minimum Irreps for Node and Edge Features in config.yaml
 ```
 from e3nn import o3